unfoldingWord/wordMAP/README.md

   ...
 }

 // keyed by n-grams in the secondary text.
-These are the frequency of permutations. secondaryAlignmentFrequencyIndex = {
+// These are the frequency of possible alignments within the secondary text. secondaryAlignmentFrequencyIndex = {
   "d": {
     "a": 1,